pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 understand the format and which do not represent features being added or removed may occur without changing the version number.

-This is intentionally vague, as this PEP believes it is best left up to future PEPs that make any changes to the API to investigate and decide whether or not that change should increment the major or minor version.
+This is intentionally vague, as this spec believes it is best left up to future specs that make any changes to the API to investigate and decide whether or not that change should increment the major or minor version.